aakankshakh/aakankshakh/README.md

 ### Hi there 👋

+I’m a fourth-year undergraduate student finishing up a Bachelor of Science with Joint Honours in Mathematics and Computer Science, with a minor in biochemistry.
+I’m passionate about applications of AI and machine learning to healthcare and it’s ethical implications, and am hoping to do graduate studies in the field.

+I’ve had the opportunity to be a fellow at the AI4Good lab in 2022 and attended the Bumblekite machine learning summer school in healthcare and the biosciences in July 2023.
+Currently, I’m a summer research student at The Simpson Lab at Queen’s University working on AI ethics in healthcare.
+Previously, I’ve worked for Dr. Matthew Betti on mathematical epidemiology at Mount Allison University, where I also work as a teaching assistant in the math and computer science department.

 <!--
 **aakankshakh/aakankshakh** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.